panzerdp/dmitripavlutin.com/content/posts/113-dom-node-vs-element/index.md

 type: post
 ---

 The Document Object Model (DOM) is an interface that treats HTML or XML document as a tree structure where each node is an object of the document.
-DOM also provides a set of methods that can query the tree, change the structure, style.
+DOM also provides a set of methods to query the tree, alter the structure, style.

-Also in HTML, you might be familiar with the term element: which is also a structural unit of the document.

-So, what's the difference between DOM Node and Element?
-Let's find out.
+DOM also uses the term *element*: which is quite similar to a node.
+So, what's the difference between a DOM node and an element?
+Let's find out!

 ## 1. DOM Node

-The key to understanding the difference between a node and an element is straightforward: you need to understand well what is a DOM node.
+The key to understanding the difference between a node and an element is to understand what exactly is a node in DOM.

-In simple terms, a DOM document consists of a hierarchy of nodes.
+From a higher viewpoint, a DOM document consists of a hierarchy of nodes.
 Each node can have a parent and children.

-As an example, look at the following HTML document:
+Let's look at the following HTML document:

 ```html
 <!DOCTYPE html>